 By studying rocks, fossils, and minerals, and by learning to read and interpret maps, geologists seek to understand those geologic principles and processes that shape the earth and its environments.

-The goal of the Woodland Community College Geology program is to provide students with a broad preparatory education in Geology so they can complete their graduation requirements, associate degree requirements, transfer requirements, are prepared for entry-level geosciences jobs, and/or receive personal enrichment.
-The Geology program is aligned with the college-level student learning outcomes of computation, critical thinking, and scientific awareness.
+The goal of the Geology Associate in Science degree is to provide students with a broad preparatory education in Geology so they are prepared for entry-level geosciences jobs, and/or receive personal enrichment.